United States Air Force in Thailand

 The United States Air Force (USAF) deployed combat aircraft to Thailand from 1960 to 1975 during the Vietnam War.
 Today, US military units train with other Asian militaries in Thailand.
 Royal Thai Air Force Bases are an important element in the Pentagon's "forward positioning" strategy.

 Vietnam War

 During the Vietnam War, about 80% of all USAF air strikes over North Vietnam originated from air bases in Thailand.
 At its peak in 1969 more airmen were serving in Thailand than were serving in South Vietnam.

 Under Thailand's "gentleman's agreement" with the U.S., the bases were considered Royal Thai Air Force bases and were commanded by Thai officers.
-Thai air police controlled access to the bases; U.S. air police who helped them did carry weapons.
+Thai air police helped control access to the bases; U.S. air police did carry weapons.
 Command of the American units, however, remained with U.S. wing commanders and their Seventh Air Force/Thirteenth Air Force headquarters.